Teenage Alcohol Misuse

-In our initial telephone consultation, we will talk to you about what the situation and we can do to help.
+In our initial telephone consultation, we will talk to you about the situation and what we can do to help.
 This will allow us to put together a bespoke treatment plan that has been designed to tackle your teenager’s specific needs.

-We will then invite you to come along to our residential treatment centre where we offer different types of treatment that not only include forms of counselling but also life skills, exercise and meditation to allow the patient to find a new focus and learn different ways of coping.
+We will invite you to come along to our residential treatment centre where we offer different types of treatment that not only include forms of counselling but also life skills, exercise and meditation to allow the patient to find a new focus and learn different ways of coping.

 We provide a caring approach to our treatment, and we continue to offer care to the whole family even after you have left our house as you begin to navigate your new beginnings.